-A field log must be kept each time ground water monitoring activities are conducted in the field.
-The Low-Flow Test Report (which replaces the hand written Low Flow Sampling Worksheet) generated by the VuSitu and iSitu software is an approved worksheet for use by field sampling staff.
+A field log must be kept each time ground water monitoring activities are conducted.
+The Low-Flow Test Report (which replaces the handwritten Low Flow Sampling Worksheet) generated by VuSitu is an approved worksheet for use by field sampling staff.